Masmiseim36/nxpSDK/middleware/eiq/tensorflow-lite/readme.txt

 FlatBuffers format with the TensorFlow Lite Converter (available in the TensorFlow distributions).
 Converted .tflite files can be then downloaded into an embedded device.
-The eIQ TensorFlow Lite for Microcontrollers library is based on TensorFlow Lite for Microcontrollers 2.6.0 and is therefore fully compatible.
+The eIQ TensorFlow Lite for Microcontrollers library is based on TensorFlow Lite for Microcontrollers, state from the 16th of February 2022, and is therefore fully compatible.
 Note: TensorFlow Lite supports only a subset of operators available in
       TensorFlow.
 The conversion tool reports any unsupported operators during the conversion.